dpchurchman/beerreport/BeerReport.md

 #Introduction

-In recent decades, the craft beer market in the united states has exploded into an incredibly diverse landscape, with hundreds of different breweries all across the country brewing thousands of types of craft beers.
+In recent decades, the craft beer market in the United States has greatly diversified, with hundreds of different breweries all across the country brewing thousands of types of craft beers.
 As breweries have proliferated, states have developed regional tastes and breweries have reacted by specializing.
 Below is an analysis of 2410 US craft beers brewed in 558 breweries across all 50 states and the District of Columbia.

 Gathered below is the "Beers"" data set containing 2410 US craft beers brewed in 558 breweries.
 Below is listed the first six beers in the data set, showing information about the ABV, IBU, style, and serving size, along with a Brewery ID which will be used to link this data to the brewery data.